jupiterdv/Tipraz-Ip-Locator/README.md

 # Tipraz-Ip-Locator
 For more information go to https://thecodezine.com
 # Note: Only For Educational Purpose and the creator does not take liability if use for unethical purpose
-Kali Linux Tool to Locate Ip address and gather Site Address information.
+Kali Linux Tool to Locate Ip address and gather website information.
 Built in Perl.
 Installation Process:
 # Instruction
 You need install this if the tool not working in your Distro